rdgain/Hunger-Games-VGDL/README.md

 	* Default weapon: stick.
 But there are arrows that can be collected in the forest that give you a limited supply of arrows to shoot (ranged weapon).
 	* It takes only one hit to kill animals, but several to kill the opponent.
 	* In order to increase health:
 		- Eat berries.
 They randomly spawn on the berry bushes in the forest.
-They give 5 health points.
+They give 3 health points.
 		- Kill butterflies and eat the food they drop.
-They give 20 healath points.
+They give 15 health points.
 		- Kill bears and eat the food they drop.
-They give 50 health points.
+They give 30 health points.
 		- Kill wolves and eat the food they drop.
-They give 50 health points.
+They give 30 health points.
 	* Be careful when killing animals, the food dropped is visible to all players, acting like a signal for the enemy!

 ## Game techincal implementation: